zzonge0730/CSE412_Final_Project/docs/llvm17-port/LLVM17_PORTING_DETAILED_LOG.md

-# LLVM 17 Porting and Reproduction Log (2024-11-23 Update)
+# LLVM 17 Porting and Reproduction Log

 ## 1. Goal
 The primary objective was to port the "Catamaran" memory safety acceleration system from LLVM 3.4 to LLVM 17 and reproduce its core "Loop-Free Metadata Parallelization" functionality.
 Specifically, we aimed to support **MoveC** and **AddressSanitizer (ASAN)** metadata checks.